 14. What comes next?
 Practical theology, faithful presence, and prophetic witness

-Nicola Slee is Director of Research at the Queen’s Foundation for Ecumenical Theological Education, Birmingham and Professor of Feminist Practical Theology at the Vrije Universiteit, Amsterdam, Netherlands.
+Nicola Slee is Director of Research at the Queen’s Foundation for Ecumenical Theological Education, Birmingham, UK, and Professor of Feminist Practical Theology at the Vrije Universiteit, Amsterdam, Netherlands.
 She is currently the Chair of BIAPT.
 Her most recent book is Fragments for Fractured Times: What Feminist Practical Theology Brings to the Table (SCM, 2020).